 Express Entry – The Process

-Any person interested in applying for Canadian immigration via Express Entry route must first complete an Expression of Interest (EOI) with proven language ability and proof of Canadian educational equivalency.
-Based on age, education, language skills and work experience, the person can then enter the Express Entry pool.
+Any person interested in applying for Canadian immigration via the Express Entry route must enter the Express Entry pool with proven language ability and proof of Canadian educational equivalency.
 Entry into the pool does not guarantee permanent residence but is the first step in a comparison with others who are in the pool.
 A Comprehensive Ranking System (CRS) will be used to calculate and compare candidates’ overall points.
-The maximum points obtainable are 1200, based on
+The maximum points obtainable are 1200, and awarded as follows.

 Age (maximum 110)

 Additional Factors (maximum 600)

 Candidates with the greatest points based on the Comprehensive Ranking System (CRS) will be issued with an Invitation to Apply (ITA) for permanent residence.
 The candidate must apply, with all relevant documents, within 60 days for permanent residence.
 Unselected candidates will remain in the pool for up to one year and, if not selected, the person will automatically drop out and must re-apply again.